-Many wealthy individuals in Riverside County and San Bernardino County have concerns about protecting and preserving assets for themselves and their children and grandchildren.
+Many wealthy individuals in Riverside, Orange, San Bernardino, San Diego, and Los Angeles Counties have concerns about protecting and preserving assets for themselves and their children and grandchildren.
 It is well established in estate planning that one can dispose of his or her assets as one desires.
 Most people, however, give their children and grandchildren an outright inheritance, which provides no asset protection for their loved ones.
-Riverside estate planning and asset protection lawyer, Dennis Sandoval, has developed several estate planning strategies that can protect inheritances from divorcing spouses or creditors.
+Southern California estate planning and asset protection lawyer, Dennis Sandoval, has developed several estate planning strategies that can protect inheritances from divorcing spouses or creditors.
 His clients do not leave inheritance assets to a surviving spouse, child, grandchild or other beneficiary, where the assets may be subject to seizure by the beneficiary’s creditors, a bankruptcy trustee, the IRS or an ex-spouse.
 Instead, the law firm’s clients leave the inheritances in a protected trust for the beneficiary.

 Protecting Deceased Spouse Assets from Remarriage of Surviving Spouses